Hannah Viederman is a multi-hyphenate actor, writer, and producer, based between NY and Washington DC. She is an Artistic Producer at Arena Stage.

-Hannah Viederman is a multi-hyphenate actor, writer, and producer, based between NY and Washington DC.
-She is driven by work that wrestles with the paradoxes of contemporary life, that boldly reimagines the classics, and that lives at the nexus of the arts and social impact.
-Hannah currently produces theater on the Artistic team of Arena Stage, under Artistic Director Hana Sharif.
+Hannah is driven by work that wrestles with the paradoxes of contemporary life, that boldly reimagines the classics, and that lives at the nexus of the arts and social impact.
+She was an original company member of Drunk Shakespeare in Washington DC, a core company member of the immersive company Eggtooth Productions, and a co-founder of the Brooklyn-based physical theater company WrenchWorks.

-She is the author of the novel SOME BODY, represented by Sophie Cudd at The Book Group, and is currently at work on a one-woman show about seeing dead people.
+Hannah is the author of the novel SOME BODY, represented by Sophie Cudd at The Book Group, and is currently at work on a one-woman show about seeing dead people.

 Hannah has worked as a Senior Project Coordinator with Claiming The Justice Narrative, an intergenerational performance project led by formerly-incarcerated individuals and developed through Broadway Advocacy Coalition’s Theatre of Change course, as well as a coordinator for the Arts, Justice, and Safety Coalition at Columbia University’s The Confined Arts.
 Her passion for the intersection of the arts and community-led advocacy has led her to work as a Field Director for a New York City Council campaign, a teaching artist with Punchdrunk Enrichment’s US pilot teacher-led project, a classroom-based student support liaison, an arts mentor for youth and neurodiverse adults in the theatrical arts, and a creator of original work.